Pressiix/monorepo-commerce/README.md

 # Prerequisite for local development

-1. You need to install node.js and golang first
+1. You need to install Node.js and Golang first
-2. Ensure the cli is available by running this command
+2. Ensure the CLI is available by running this command

 ```
 # check node available